Ka-Repo/SmartGrowing/README.md

    pip install azure-eventhub-checkpointstoreblob-aio
    ```

-3. Add the following lines to your /home/pi/.profile to establish os variables containing your Event Hub auth information.
+3. Add the following lines to your /home/pi/.profile (if bash is your login shell as per default on raspbian) to establish os variables containing your Event Hub auth information.
 Replace `<your-connection-string>` and `<your-event-hub-name>` with your Azure Event Hub connection string and name under SAS (Shared Access Signature) in your azure account.

    ```
    EVENT_HUB_CONN_STR=Endpoint='<your-connection-string>'